 So, you’ve decided to try your hand at catfishing — good for you.
 But before you can hit the water you need to have the right gear.
 You need gear capable of not only hooking but landing even the big boys.

 One of the top things on that list is your reel.
 Many beginners make the mistake of thinking the reel is little more than a place to store extra line, but they’d be wrong.

-The reel is the foundation of your fishing rig; it not only stores extra line but provides the oomph necessary to cast it accurately and with precision, the backbone to set the hook after a bite and strength to fight to the finish.
+The reel is the foundation of your fishing rig; it not only stores extra line but provides the oomph necessary to cast your catfish rod accurately and with precision, the backbone to set the hook after a bite and strength to fight to the finish.

 Pick the correct reel and your friends’ social media will be blowing up with pictures of your trophies.
 But pick the wrong reel and you will be looking for a new hobby.

 Let’s look at some of the best models on the market today.